Cryosphere

 Stine Kildegaard Rose Special consultant stine@dtu.dk

-Andreas Rønne Stokholm PhD student andron@dtu.dk
+Andreas Rønne Stokholm Postdoc andron@dtu.dk

 Our research involves data from several satellite altimetry missions that map the elevation of the ice sheets, allowing us to derive surface elevation changes over time, as well as sea ice thickness.